-The vibrant capital of the Catalunya region beckons with outstanding art, dreamy architecture and fabulous food.
-We'll explore Barcelona from tip to toe as we trace the footsteps of Gaudí, Picasso and others while strolling the lively Ramblas past the Gothic Quarter down to the revitalized port where sandy beaches are just steps away.
+The vibrant capital of the Catalunya region beckons with outstanding art, dreamy architecture, and fabulous food.
+We'll explore Barcelona from tip to toe as we trace the footsteps of Gaudí, Picasso, and others while strolling the lively Ramblas past the Gothic Quarter and down to the revitalized port, where sandy beaches are just steps away.

-The Camino de Santiago began as one of three major Christian Pilgrimage routes in the Middle Ages and today it is still walked by thousands of people.
-Learn about walking the trail, including understanding way markings, where to eat and stay, equipment and packing, and spiritual and mental aspects of the journey.
+The Camino de Santiago, one of three major Christian pilgrimage routes of the Middle Ages, is still walked by thousands of people every year.
+Learn about walking the trail, including understanding way markings, where to eat and stay, what equipment you'll need and how to pack it, and get some background on the spiritual and mental aspects of the journey.

 Considering a Rick Steves tour to Italy, France, or Spain?
 Our experienced tour guides will give a preview of these destinations, then answer your questions about some of our most popular itineraries.